 Embed full episodes on Twitter and other sites.

 Our player also has great sharing tools; just hover over the player and click the "Share" link.
 (Incidentally, I couldn't get Anchor's share icon to work).

 True to its mission, Anchor provides simple, easy-to-read stats for its users.

 Our podcast stats will show you:

-- A complete episode breakdown: order your episodes by total downloads, date, and average downloads.
+We'll also give you a complete episode breakdown.
+You can order your episodes by total downloads, date, and average downloads:

-- How many people are listening on each podcast app (Apple Podcasts, iTunes, Google Podcasts, Overcast).
+In Transistor, you can also track how many people are listening on each podcast app (Apple Podcasts, iTunes, Google Podcasts, Overcast):

-- A map of where your listeners are from, worldwide.
+You can also see a map of where your listeners are from, worldwide: